arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question : You created a new user account named AppAdmin.
+Question: You created a new user account named AppAdmin.
 You must assign the role of Application Administrator to the AppAdmin user account.
 What should you do?

 - [x] Assign the `Administrator` role
 - [ ] Add to `Administrators` group